foadbotan/pokemon-next/README.md

 - 🔍Search by name or id
 - ❌ Filter by type
-- ♾ Infinite scrolling to load more
+- ♾ Infinite scrolling †

 ### Challenges overcome: